hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 The first deterministic semantic root becomes the starting point against which all other sources are evaluated.

 Under HESS:

-The first publisher to claim a topic root becomes the Primary Source

-All later publishers are treated as Secondary References

 The result is a shift from ranking competition to semantic hierarchy.
 Once a primary root exists, downstream publishers are no longer competing to define the topic—they are competing to be recognized in relation to an already established definition.